A Marvel Comics Super Special: Blade Runner

 Marvel Comics Super Special: Blade Runner or just Blade Runner is a comic book adaptation of the film Blade Runner, published by Marvel Comics in 1982.
 It was written by Archie Goodwin with art by Al Williamson, Carlos Garzon with Dan Green and Ralph Reese.

 Publication history

 With a cover by Jim Steranko, the 45-page adaptation includes one possible explanation of the title's significance in story context: the narrative line, "Blade runner.
 You're always movin' on the edge."

 This was issue 22 of the Marvel Comics Super Special series of titles, which by this time only printed Marvel's movie adaptations.
 It was reprinted in a two issue mini series but without the feature content contained in the special.

 In the United Kingdom, it was reprinted as the Blade Runner Annual published by Grandreams.
 Again, the feature content of the original special was not reprinted.

+In the Netherlands, a Dutch language version of this comic was printed by Junior Press.

 The mass market paperback was published in black and white and contains images from the film, it is one of the rarest Marvel Comics paperbacks.